Hearty, wholesome, and family-friendly, these ground beef soup recipes are insanely good.

 If you enjoy soup with lots of chunky goodies in it, you’ll love taco soup.

 First of all, it’s insanely easy to make because you can toss everything in the Crockpot and let it do its thing.

 Additionally, there’s just so much going on in that single pot: pinto beans, ground beef, kidney beans, corn, tomatoes, chiles, and more!

 Plus, the combination of taco seasoning and ranch seasoning gives it a phenomenal flavor.

-You can make this thick, hearty McCormick chili with only six ingredients (five if you’re not a beans-in-your-chili kind of person) and just 25 minutes.
+You can make it with only six ingredients (five if you’re not a beans-in-your-chili kind of person) and just 25 minutes.

 Despite the ease with which you can make it, you could definitely enter it into any chili challenge around and have a real shot at winning.

 If stuffed peppers are your thing, then you’ll enjoy this soup, which is basically a deconstructed tray of stuffed peppers – peppers, beef, rice, and all!

 Remember to de-seed the peppers if you’re not a big fan of spicy soups.